Sabacc: Rules and mechanics

 The Star Wars Han Solo Card Game variant can be played with two to eight players, and uses a deck of 76 cards divided up into four suits, numbered 1–11.
 The suits are called Coins, Flasks, Sabers, and Staves, and the face cards are named Commander (value 12), Mistress (value 13), Master (value 14), and Ace (value 1 or 15).
 In addition to those, there are also cards with values not usually found in blackjack or poker, such as The Idiot (value 0) or The Star (value −17).
 The cards have a range of −17 to 15, and the game features two betting pots.
 Players will place bets, aiming for the winning score of 23 or −23.

+Kessel Sabacc, as featured in Star Wars Outlaws, involves two decks (a yellow Sand deck and a red Blood deck) numbered 1-6, with players holding one card from each deck and aiming to finish each round with the lowest value matching pair.
+Sylop cards are a rare wildcard, and Impostor cards are a more common one using a dice roll to determine card value.
+Each player also has three Shift Tokens which can each be played once per game, with various effects to benefit the player, penalize opponents or impose temporary rule changes.
+These Shift Tokens are a collectible item within Outlaws, which can be acquired as loot or rewards throughout the story.
+There are also three cheat options which can be unlocked during the game, allowing the player to view opponents' cards, palm an extra card or use magnetic dice by completing a quick time event successfully, with a risk of being caught.